 Take your time, throw light, and unravel the workings of house 12.
 And hang in there because Alcyone is not for jokes.
 Much pain and disappointment will surface.
 There is nothing easy in this chart.
 But Venus is conjunct with the North Node.
 You can expect good things from that which you desire and seek.

 Back to Lilly

 As for Lilly advising the querent to give up on his pursuit, a little more heart and less brain would have been nice in such a delicate matter.
-Lilly’s obtuse advice to the querent makes me cringe and tells me he had only a theoretical understanding of the subject ha was “advising” the querent on.
+Lilly’s obtuse advice to the querent tells me he had only a theoretical understanding of the subject he was “advising” the querent on.
 That is a problem when we, as horary astrologers, attempt to answer questions we do not understand the context of.

-And yes, in theory, the querent could be ill, being conjunct L6.
-And the Sun could be a cow or a whale that swam up the Thames!
+Yes, in theory, the querent could be ill, being conjunct L6.
+And the Sun could be a cow or a whale that swam up the Thames and is bothering the querent.
 But what has that got to do with the question?
 Come on, Lilly!

 The querent’s attention must go into house 12, not house 6, as far as the question and what the querent desires are concerned.

 You may find my work with Marseilles Tarot at: